On Freedom Day we South Africans celebrate the miracle of our transition from Apartheid rule to one person one vote, to democracy.

 Celebration of 27 April 1994

 Freedom Day on 27 April is an annual celebration of South Africa’s first non-racial democratic elections of 1994.
-It is significant because it marks the end of over three hundred years of colonialism, segregation and white minority rule and the establishment of a new democratic government led by Nelson Mandela and a new state subject to a new constitution.
+It is significant because it marks the end of over three hundred years of colonialism, segregation and white minority rule.
+It celebrates the establishment of a new democratic government led by Nelson Mandela and a new state subject to a new constitution.

 The 1994 election paved the way towards a new democratic dispensation and a new constitution for the country.
 The elections took place in a peaceful and festive atmosphere, though there were threats of political violence.